oceans404/vc-gated-website/README.md

 # This is a Verifiable Credential (VC) Gated Website

 - Website: https://birthday-gated-website.on.fleek.co/
-- In order to see the gated part of the website, you need a [KYCAgeCredential Verifiable Credential](https://www.notion.so/oceans404/How-to-get-a-KYCAgeCredential-Verifiable-Credential-f3d34e7c98ec4147b6b2fae79066c4f6?pvs=4) with a birthday after January 1, 2023
+- In order to see the gated part of the website, you need a [KYCAgeCredential Verifiable Credential](https://www.notion.so/oceans404/How-to-get-a-KYCAgeCredential-Verifiable-Credential-f3d34e7c98ec4147b6b2fae79066c4f6?pvs=4) with a birthday after January 1, 2023, held in the Polygon ID Mobile wallet app.

 <img width="1292" alt="Screenshot 2023-06-06 at 10 30 51 AM" src="https://github.com/oceans404/vc-gated-website/assets/91382964/53fe84f1-18ae-4050-9517-5e54ec1de982">